PropertyTaxProject/ptap/README.md

 ### From Scratch

-From the frontend directory, run the following lines to build and start the app.
+Run the following lines to build and start the app.
 Must have npm and flask installed.
 Run `npm start` on a separate terminal.

 ```bash
 npm install